nus-cs2103-AY2021S2/ip/docs/README.md

 ### Reminder:

-1. After working on duke, make sure to key in the **exit** command (`bye` or `exit`) or **save** command (`save`) in order to **save** your entries.
-2. Remember to key in the commands in the exact format provided.
+Remember to key in the commands in the exact format provided.
 Especially for date and time.

 ### The data is not saving

+Duke saves all your entries automatically, however in rare cases, there might be storage problems.
 This would most likely happen if you enter the commands in the wrong format and somehow the task is added in the list of tasks but not stored.
 Hence, Duke may not be able to save tasks afterwards.
-When this happens, you remove all the contents from the storage files, and start Duke again.
-Then it will run properly again.
+When this happens, you remove all the contents from the storage files namely DukeTasks.txt and DukeNotes.txt, and start Duke again.
+The storage files should be created in the same folder in which Duke was downloaded.
+Then it should run properly again.
+It is also worth noting that exiting duke using the `bye` or `exit` command is the safest way, in order to ensure that there are no discrepancies in storage.

 ## Hope you have a wonderful time using Duke!